Posts Tagged ‘8 Roles’

 5. Failure is your friend, and the fastest way to learn

-6. Success comes with the courage of stepping into the unknown
+6. Success comes with the courage to step into the unknown

 THE EIGHT ROLES